Niall MacGinnis

-Early life
+Early life and education

-MacGinnis was born in Dublin in 1913.
-He was educated at Stonyhurst College, a Jesuit public school in Lancashire in the North of England, and studied medicine at Trinity College Dublin (TCD), qualifying as a house surgeon.
-During the Second World War, MacGinnis served as a surgeon in the British Royal Navy.
+MacGinnis was born in the Ranelagh area of Dublin in 1913, the son of Mary Josephine (née Kelly) and Patrick F. MacGinnis.
+He was educated at Stonyhurst College, a Jesuit public school in Lancashire in the North of England, where he won prizes for elocution and played rugby and cricket.
+He studied medicine at Trinity College Dublin (TCD), qualifying as a house surgeon.